gvwilson/fiction/voyage/index.md

-in half with one blow, as would a gemsmith a diamond," while Coronella Barsadov ard Innu, whose instinct for advantage had as much to do with her family's ascendancy in the early 1100s as her son Yuriy's successes on the battlefield, once opened a letter to Perguuran with, "Ld. sir<span class="sidenote">Perguuran was not actually awarded the title "Learned" until shortly before his death in 1147, but never corrected those who applied it to him</span>, having read the remarks in your latest [note: an argument in favor of imposing quotas on North Ocean fishing], I
+in half with one blow, as would a gemsmith a diamond," while Coronella Barsadov ard Innu, whose instinct for advantage had as much to do with her family's ascendancy in the early 1100s as her son Yuriy's successes on the battlefield, once opened a letter to Perguuran with, "Ld. sir<span class="note">Perguuran was not actually awarded the title "Learned" until shortly before his death in 1147, but never corrected those who applied it to him</span>, having read the remarks in your latest [note: an argument in favor of imposing quotas on North Ocean fishing], I